-Blossom Cup: Why Menstrual Cups Are A Travel Must + Giveaway!
+Blossom Cup: Why Menstrual Cups Are A Travel Must

 Warning!
 This post isn’t for everyone.
 This post is actually for my lovely lady readers.
-I am going to talk about menstrual periods, traveling, and menstrual cups.
+I am going to talk about menstrual periods, travelling, and menstrual cups.
 Sorry guys…but you can move along now.
 Ladies, listen up if you are ready for a life changer.
 I know I sound crazy but I can’t believe I waited this long to change over to a menstrual cup.
-I don’t enjoy having my period (who does?), let alone have my period while I am traveling.
+I don’t enjoy having my period (who does?), let alone have my period while I am travelling.
 Having to worry about finding feminine products on the road can be challenging and then add getting cramps, cravings, and mood swings.
 Periods are a pain, whether you’re at home or on a trip.
 Recently things in my world changed because I bought a Blossom Cup.
 Some of you may be surprised why I took this long and some of you may wonder what the hell that is.
 Keep reading!!

 **Blossom Cup update: 2 years later I have had to replace my cup because the tip broke off.
 I purchased the original one and replaced the original (read: not sponsored).
 I have been completely happy with my Blossom Cup and the savings (roughly $200) from not buying tampons is amazing.
 I can’t go back!!**

-Having to deal with my period while traveling can be a nightmare.
+Having to deal with my period while travelling can be a nightmare.
 Finding feminine products in other countries and having cramps or my hormones going haywire while on the road is not fun.
 I recall having translation issues and finding the right size while shopping for tampons in Germany or making my poor late father buy and bring a Costco-sized box of tampons to the Philippines where finding tampons is tough.
 I happen to have a heavy flow so worrying about leakage is also an issue when I’m out all day.
 Periods suck, period.

-What is a Blossom Cup?
+What is the Blossom Cup?